Town, Gown, and County

 Local Archives

 With regards to local archives generally, the new GDPR Data Protection regime since 2018, has, arguably, the potential to improve the picture by stimulating policy on records retention, while providing legal derogations for preserving and making accessible archives for archiving purposes in the public interest and for historical, scientific and statistical research purposes, provided safeguards are in place for personal privacy and to protect data subjects' fundamental rights and freedoms.
 Arguably, it is on this trusted basis that public service archives services, such as CCCA, have always operated.
 We just need to ensure, in my opinion, that it is understood that 'Data Protection' does not always equal 'Data Destruction', when it comes to our public records.
 It means just that, protection.
 Privacy and data protection are not incompatible with archiving, once safeguards are in place, such as data minimisation, plus secure storage and restricted access.
 In fact, the proper archiving and secure availability of public records containing personal data is often essential for upholding the rights of data subjects, a fact brought to the fore by recent state commissions of enquiry involving historic health records.
-Public archiving is, of course, also essential for ensuring that future historians and other researchers have records to work on.
+Public archiving is, of course, also essential for ensuring that the nation's history and memory is preserved, and that thus future historians and other researchers have records available to do their work.

 Conclusion